Oscar-Amarilla/Stepwise_linear_regresion_python/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Finally, the notebook can be run.
-In the terminal, go to the notebook directory and run the notebook and open it.
+Finally, the notebook can be executed.

 ```bash
 jupyter notebook
 ```
 ## Future work

-The stepwise regression model depends of the linear regression method, this linear regression method is based purelly in linear algebra.
-The next step is to change it for a gradient descent approach in order to return better the linear models.
+The stepwise regression model depends on the linear regression method, this linear regression method is based purelly in linear algebra.
+The next step is to change it for a gradient descent approach in order to return better linear models.

 ## References